swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## What's Not on This List

-*   Branches:
-    *   We got along fine without them in the days of CVS and Subversion
-    *   And they can be added later without disrupting anything
-*   Build tools: you can get there with a shell script that re-runs programs
-*   Automated pre-commit checks: will emerge naturally as people become comfortable with automating repetitive tasks
-*   Continuous integration: comes after use of build tools and automating pre-commit checks
-*   Defensive programming and unit tests: usually aren't compelling for solo exploratory work at this stage in people's careers
-    *   Note the lack of a `test` directory in [Noble's rules][noble-rules]
-*   Profiling: performance tuning is an engineering task
-*   Semantic Web: even simplified things like [Dublin Core][dublin-core] are rarely encountered in the wild
-*   Data structures (e.g. dictionaries in Python): too many/too language-specific to single out
-*   Documentation:
-    *   In practice, people won't write comprehensive docs until they have collaborators who will read it
-    *   But they will quickly see the point of a brief explanatory comment at the start of each script
-*   Code reviews and pair programming: you're probably not sharing or collaborating at this stage
-*   Issue tracking: a notes file in version control is enough to start with
+We have deliberately left many good tools and practices off our list, including some that we use daily.

+**Branches**
+:   A *branch* is a "parallel universe" within a version control repository.
+    Developers create branches so that they can make multiple changes to a project independently.
+    They are central to the way that experienced developers use systems like Git, but they add an extra layer of complexity to version control for newcomers.
+    Programmers got along fine in the days of CVS and Subversion without relying heavily on branching, and branching can be adopted without significant disruption after people have mastered a basic edit-commit workflow.

+**Build Tools**
+:   Tools like [Make][make] were originally developed to recompile pieces of software that had fallen out of date.
+    They are now used to regenerate data and entire papers: when one or more raw input files change,
+    Make can automatically re-run those parts of the analysis that are affected, regenerate tables and plots,
+    and then regenerate the human-readable PDF that depends on them.
+    However,
+    novices can achieve the same behavior by writing shell scripts;
+    these may do unnecessary work,
+    but given the speed of today's machines, that is unimportant for small projects.

+**Unit Tests**
+:   A *unit test* is a small test of one particular feature of a piece of software.
+    Projects rely on unit tests to prevent *regression*, i.e.,
+    to ensure that a change to one part of the software doesn't break other parts.
+    While unit tests are essential to the health of large libraries and programs, we have found that they usually aren't compelling for solo exploratory work in the early stages of people's careers.
+    (Note, for example, the lack of a `test` directory in [Noble's rules][noble-rules].)
+    Rather than advocating something which people are unlikely to adopt, we have left unit testing off this list.

+**Continuous Integration**
+:   Tools like [Travis-CI][travis] automatically run a set of user-defined commands
+    whenever changes are made to a version control repository.
+    These commands typically execute tests to make sure that software hasn't regressed, i.e., that things which used to work still do.
+    These tests can be run either before the commit takes place (in which case the changes can be rejected if something fails) or after
+    (in which case the project's contributors can be notified of the breakage).
+    CI systems are invaluable in large projects with many contributors, but pay fewer dividends in smaller projects where code is being written to do specific analyses.

+**Profiling and Performance Tuning**
+:   *Profiling* is the act of measuring where a program spends its time,
+    and is an essential first step in *tuning* the program (i.e., making it run faster).
+    Both are worth doing,
+    but only when the program's performance is actually a bottleneck: in our experience,
+    most users spend more time getting the program right in the first place.

+**The Semantic Web**
+:   Ontologies and other formal definitions of data are useful,
+    but in our experience,
+    even simplified things like [Dublin Core][dublin-core] are rarely encountered in the wild.

+**Data Structures**
+:   Associative data structures (e.g., Python's dictionaries),
+    graphs (of the node-and-arc kind),
+    Bloom filters,
+    and many other data structures are essential to making programs both correct and efficient, but there are too many,
+    and they are too specific to particular problems, for us to single any out for this list.

+**Documentation**
+:   Good documentation is a key factor in software adoption,
+    but in practice,
+    people won't write comprehensive documentation until they have collaborators who will use it.
+    They will,
+    however,
+    quickly see the point of a brief explanatory comment at the start of each script, so we have recommended that as a first step.

+**Code Reviews and Pair Programming**
+:   These practices are valuable in projects with multiple contributors,
+    but are hard to adopt in single-author/single-user situations, which includes most of the intended audience for this paper.

+**Issue Tracking**
+:   An issue tracking system is essentially a shared to-do list for a project.
+    Again,
+    such systems are invaluable in large, long-lived projects, but to begin with,
+    a text file in the project's version control repository containing a few bullet points describing known problems and outstanding work is sufficient.

+## Conclusion

+FIXME

 [best-practices]: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745
 [brown-sustainable]: http://ivory.idyll.org/blog/2015-growing-sustainable-software-development-process.html